Benanain River

 The Benanain River is a river of western Timor, Indonesia.
-This river is the longest and the largest di the West Timor area, with a length of 132 km.
-The river is located in three regencies: Malaka, Timor Tengah Utara and Timor Tengah Selatan, province East Nusa Tenggara, Indonesia.
-The upstream rises from Mount Mutis, flowing in the southeast direction until discharging to Timor Sea near Besikama.
+This river is the longest and the largest in the West Timor area, with a length of 132 km.
+The river is located in three regencies: Malaka, Timor Tengah Utara and Timor Tengah Selatan, all in the province of East Nusa Tenggara, Indonesia.
+The stream rises from Mount Mutis, flowing in a southeast direction before discharging into the Timor Sea near Besikama.

 Hydrology

 The watershed (Indonesian: Daerah Aliran Sungai/DAS) of Benanain has an area of 3,158 km^{2} comprising most of Malaka, Timor Tengah Utara and Timor Tengah Selatan Regencies, and also a small part of Belu Regency.
-It is the largest watershed in the East Nusa Tenggara province.
+It has the largest watershed in the East Nusa Tenggara province.
 The Benanain River has a characteristic of very extreme discharge fluctuation, giving the indication that the condition of this watershed is in a serious damage.
-Consequently, every year this river causes big flooding.
+Consequently, every year this river causes much flooding.

 Tributaries

 Some of the largest tributaries of the river are: